pirapira/ethereum-formal-verification-overview/README.md

 ### Obstacles

 * Coq proofs are currently [lengthy](https://github.com/pirapira/evmverif/blob/master/coq/example/managed_account_with_accumulators.v#L405).
     - I believe Isabelle/HOL provides much easier user experience (because it has a well-polished machine word library).
-I'm porting the Coq attempt [into Isabelle/HOL](https://github.com/pirapira/eth-isabelle) (the general definitions have been ported; one example has been ported; two more examples to port).
+I'm porting the Coq attempt [into Isabelle/HOL](https://github.com/pirapira/eth-isabelle) (the general definitions have been ported; two examples have been ported; maybe one more example to port).
 * At the bytecode level, it's harder to see what the code is doing and what to expect.
     - One solution is to make the Solidity compiler [annotate the bytecode](https://github.com/ethereum/solidity/issues/1178) with the expected properties at specific code location.
 * At the bytecode level, Solidity array access looks like storage access with Kaccek hashes, and somehow we need to assume no collisions.
 If I assume `∀ a, b. keccak(a) = keccak(b) -> a = b`, using the pigeon hole argument, I can prove `0 = 1` and everything.